Knicks2020/AirBnb-Final-Project/Database/README.md

 ![AirBnb ERD](images/ERD.png)

 ## Database Connections
-To connect to this database use the SQLAlchemy package.
+To connect to this database, use the SQLAlchemy package.
 Below is sample of you you can connect to the database.

 ![Example of SQLAlchemy Database Connection](images/database_connection.png)